By Troop #112, Waxhaw, North Carolina

 - Understand (goldfish – with a great big smile, he understands)

 - Caring (flowers – always say you care)

 - Cheer (party hat and confetti – represent cheer)

 - Respect (skateboard – different choices should be respected)

 - Share (piece of cake – represents sharing)

-DO NOT write the words on the cards so as to be able to see how many everyone can remember when the game is over.
-When we did this with our troop almost every single one was remembered!
+DO NOT write the words on the cards so as to be able to see how many everyone can remember when the game is over (when we did this with our troop almost every single one was remembered!).

-As you call out the picture name and then follow it with the friendship word, describe how that picture represents the word and ask the girls to give an example of how to be that way or what to say to your friend.
+As you call out the picture name and then follow it with the friendship word, describe how that picture represents the word and ask everyone to give an example of how to be that way or what to say to your friend.
 For example: You start out announcing, “balloon”.
 As everyone is finding their balloon, you tell them that it represents forgiveness, and how we should take whatever our friend did or said that hurt our feelings or made us mad and put them in the balloon, forgiving and forgetting that offense.
 At the end of the game you would ask, “What does the balloon represent?”